zvandermeer/PixelBot/index.md

 <h1 id="pixelbot">Pixelbot</h1>
 <h2 id="installation">Installation</h2>
 <p>Download the most recent release from the <a href="https://github.com/ovandermeer/PixelBot/releases">releases</a> page.
 Once the source code is downloaded, add a file called botToken.txt to the root directory.
 This file should contain your bot’s token, and nothing else.
-Then, just run <a href="http://bot.py">bot.py</a> and the bot will start!<br>
+Then, just run bot.py and the bot will start!<br>
 -Note: Python 3.6 or higher is required to run.</p>
 <h2 id="among-us-help">Among Us help</h2>
 <p>The main feature of this bot is it’s Among Us moderation commands.
 Before you can use them, a little bit of set-up on your server is required.</p>